ms-sherbert/unmarked-Hochstetters-frog/README.md

 # Bayesian-N-mixture
 R and BUGS code for Bayesian formulations of N-mixture models for single- and multi-season data.
 Originally formulated by Doug P. Armstrong, Claire Johnson, and Sarah M. Herbert for analysis of Hochstetter's frog repeated count data collected from 100 m transects.
-Collected using a double- or triple-observer protocol (i.e. N counts = 2-3).
+Collected using a double- or triple-observer protocol (i.e. N counts = 2-3); see Herbert et al. (2014) and Herbert & Gilbert (2015).

 References: